hugojosefson/ubuntu-full-disk-encrypted-on-macbookpro/README.md

 Resize your existing OSX partition to make room for Ubuntu.
 Leave as much space as you want for Ubuntu, including your RAM size for swap.
 Remember that OSX counts gigabytes the way hard drive manufacturers do, and I and Ubuntu count the way computers do :) So make up to 10 % more room than it looks like you'll get, to be on the safe side.

-### Encrypt OSX (optional)
+### Encrypt OSX (recommended)

 If you want your shrunken OSX partition encrypted too, do that now with File Vault in System Preferences.
 If you try it after having installed Ubuntu alongside, File Vault will probably not let you.
 Let it finish encrypting and optimizing.
 Then reboot to check that everything is in order so far.

+### Create bootable USB

+Create an Ubuntu install USB using a 64bit image of your choice.
+Official instructions: [How to create a bootable USB stick on OS X](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx).
+Most Ubuntu images can be downloaded from [cdimage.ubuntu.com](http://cdimage.ubuntu.com/).
+I prefer the latest release of Ubuntu GNOME.

 ## Preparations in Ubuntu

-Create and boot up an Ubuntu install USB using a 64bit image of your choice.
-Official instructions: [How to create a bootable USB stick on OS X](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx)
+Boot up the Ubuntu install USB.

 Start `gparted` and create one small partition with ext4 labelled `/boot`.
 Create another large one, for encryption.